 The Science Display GSE is an augmentation to the Command & Display GSE designed to display instrument science data.
-It will connect to the Emulator or MOC just like the Command & Telemetry GSE, but only for telemetry, not command.
+It will connect to either the Emulator or MOC just like the Command & Telemetry GSE, but only for telemetry, not command, or it can be connected to the Command & Telemetry GSE which will forward all telemetry received.
 A different Science Display GSE shall be developed for each instrument to optimally display the telemetry from that instrument in real time.
 It normally runs on a separate PC to decouple the operator from the scientist and provide more space for the user interface on the screen.
 It also decouples the development effort, and makes changes to the Science Display GSE less cumbersome since it is not part of the Critical GSE, and so has less configuration control.